Skip to main content

 Conservatives take strong stand on City Plan Part 2

-The Conservative Group of Councillors is taking a strong stand to save Brighton & Hove's remaining precious green land from development and is calling for section H2 of the City Plan Part 2 - which lists 16 greenfield sites in Brighton and Hove to be developed on - to be deleted in its entire
+The Conservative Group of Councillors is taking a strong stand to save Brighton & Hove's remaining precious green land from development and is calling for section H2 of the City Plan Part 2 - which lists 16 greenfield sites in Brighton and Hove to be developed on - to be deleted in its entirety.

 Cllr Carol Theobald